Stochastic averaging for the non-autonomous mixed stochastic differential equations with locally Lipschitz coefficients: Existence, uniqueness of the solutions

 \section{Existence, uniqueness of the solutions}

-In this section, we study the unique solutions for a class of mixed stochastic differential equation (\ref{orginal1}) driven by fBm and Bm (\thmref{thm3.1}).
-Firstly, we construct an auxiliary equation.
-Secondly, we give some estimates for this auxiliary equation.
+In this section, we aim to prove the existence and uniqueness of solutions for a class of mixed SDEs (\ref{orginal1}) driven by fBm and Bm (\thmref{thm3.1}).
+An auxiliary equation is introduced at first.
+Then, some estimates for this auxiliary equation are presented.
 Finally, the existence and uniqueness of solutions for original equation (\ref{orginal1}) is proved by defining the stopping time.

-\subsection{Some a-priori estimates of $ \left(u_t^{\epsilon,n},v_t^{\epsilon,n} \right) $}
+\subsection{Some a-priori estimates of $ (u_t^{\epsilon,k},v_t^{\epsilon,k} ) $}

-For any $ n\in \mathbb{N}, $ we define the following stopping time
+For any $ k\in \mathbb{N}, $ we define the following stopping time

 and study the following equation: